ICOM-CC is coming to Norway

 Urnes stave church.
 Photo: Harald Ibenholt, Riksantikvaren

-Urnes stave church was inscribed on the UNESCO World Heritage List in 1979.
-It is dated to the 1130s but was partly built using materials from an older church.
+Urnes stave church was inscribed on the UNESCO world heritage list in 1979.
+It is dated to the 1130s but was partly built using wooden materials from an older church.
 The main room still retains its original posts (staves) and layout.
 The church has been owned by Fortidsminneforeningen (National Trust of Norway) since 1882.

-We will enjoy informed guided tours at the stave church by the National Trust and Norwegian Institute for Cultural Heritage Research’s professional team of conservators and also meet one of the craftsmen who is working to preserve the church.
+We will enjoy informed guided tours at the stave church by the National Trust and Norwegian Institute for Cultural Heritage Research’s professional team of conservators and also meet the owners, and local caretakers.

 Urnes stave church.
 Photo: Lene Buskoven, Riksantikvaren